 The presentation by Paul Spiegel highlighted why refugees need to be integrated into the labour market of their host nation as soon as possible.
 He also explored why they should receive cash as opposed to in-kind assistance when appropriate, and gain access to national health systems including the possibility of having health insurance.
 The development of new financing schemes that combine humanitarian and development funding is an essential step forward, he added.
 Examples of Syrian refugees in neighbouring countries were used to illustrate these points.

-The lecture was a joint initiative of the European Commission, the United Nations Development Programme and the Hertie School of Governance.
+The lecture was a joint initiative of the European Commission, the United Nations Development Programme and the Hertie School.
 The project was funded by the European Commission.
 The Berlin Kapuscinski Development Lecture was part of the European Year for Development and was hosted in partnership with the World Health Summit.

 Welcome and commentary:

 Helmut K. Anheier (Dean and President, Hertie School)

 Richard Kühnel (Head of Representation, European Commission Representation in Germany)

 Katarzyna Czaplicka (Kapuscinski Development Lectures, UNDP Europe and Central Asia)

 Top global thinkers discuss development in European Union countries in this lecture series.
 The series Kapuscinski Development Lectures, named after Ryszard Kapuscinski, a Polish reporter and writer whose work covered events in developing countries, is organised jointly by the European Commission, the United Nations Development Programme and partner universities and development think-tanks.
 Since 2009, there have been over 50 lectures which have drawn over 10,000 participants.
 From October 2014 to December 2015, the lectures organised in all EU member states contributed specifically to development policy debates as part of the European Year for Development 2015.